Ep #162: Time Management – Procrastination

 If you have a compelling desire and you like your reason why you want something, I believe it is your responsibility to go and get it.

 Most people never see their dreams come to life because of procrastination.
-They put off taking action toward what they want because they feel lazy, overwhelmed, fearful, or indulge in any other emotion that’s preventing them from creating something.
+They put off taking action toward what they want because they feel lazy, overwhelmed, or fearful, or they indulge in another emotion that’s preventing them from creating something.
+They let their future just happen to them.

-On this episode, I share some actionable tools and strategies that you can start using today to defeat procrastination, save you time and your precious energy worrying, stressing, and mismanaging your time.
+In this episode, I share some actionable tools and strategies that you can start using today to defeat procrastination and save you time and precious energy previously used to worry, stress, and mismanage your time.

 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It's the truest shortcut to self-development we have ever created!